jimsnab/go-lane/README.md

 When spawining go routines, pass `l` around, or use one of the Derive functions when a new correlation ID is needed.

+Optionally, an "outer ID" can be assigned with `SetJourneyId()`.
+This function is useful to correlate a transaction that involves many lanes, or to correlate with an externally generated ID.
+The journey id is inherited by derived lanes.

+For example, a front end might generate a journey ID, passing it with its REST request to a go server that logs its activity via lanes.
+By setting the journey ID to what the front end has generated, the lanes will be correlated with front end logging.

 Another lane can "tee" from a source lane.
 For example, it might be desired to tee a testing lane from a logging lane, and then a unit test can verify certain log messages